 1. Track every marketing campaign

-Whatever your goal, do a post campaign check-in to measure performance so you can use that information to shape your next campaign.
-A big piece of strategy is knowing what not to do and if something doesn’t work, you may choose to not do it again, or make some tweaks and retry it another time.
+Whatever your goal, do a post-campaign check-in to measure performance so you can use that information to shape your next campaign.
+A big piece of strategy is knowing what not to do, and if something doesn’t work, you may choose not to do it again, or make some tweaks and retry it another time.

 2. Free marketing opportunities

-Do you work the social media sites your customers frequent?
+Do you use the social media sites your customers frequent?
 Do you place posters and flyers on community bulletin boards, or banners at busy intersections?
 Have you contacted other local companies who share your target customer base but don’t directly compete with you to develop unique package plans in which all of you market and sell for each other?
-For example, your retail shop could partner with a restaurant and spa to offer a Mother’s Day package: a gift from your shop, a trip to the spa, and dinner for two.
+For example, your retail shop could partner with a restaurant and spa to offer a Mother’s Day package: a gift from your shop, a trip to the spa and dinner for two.

-Free marketing ideas such as these abound; and yes, you might have to pay for printing but distribution can be had for free.
+Free marketing ideas such as these abound; and yes, you might have to pay for printing, but distribution can be had for free.
 You can also send these offers out via an email marketing campaign.

 Do you follow up with your customers after they’ve made purchases?
 Rewarding customers for their loyalty is a great way to build relationships and earn more sales.
 Send new customers a special gift, such as a ten percent off coupon (which you can track), to encourage them to visit again.
 Use these four ways to keep customers coming back again and again.

 Never miss the opportunity to greet your customers and engage them with an open-ended question about how you can help them.
 You might ask who they’re shopping for and what that person likes so you can make personalized suggestions.
 Help customers find the perfect gift (for others or themselves) and become a reliable resource for the future.
 Providing valuable content in the form of help, advice, tips and how-tos can also help your business stay top of mind with customers.